 In addition, the driver must accurately track this data and record shift, drive and rest time in a logbook.
 As of December 2017, trucking companies must also install electronic logging devices on all vehicles in their fleets.
 ELDs track when the vehicle is turned on and moving.
 The data cannot be erased or altered, thereby frustrating the formerly common deceptive practice of keeping two sets of books or making changes to hide HOS violations after a wreck.
 Liability for Tired Drivers

 A trucker is responsible for pulling over and shutting down until he is rested enough to drive.
 The liability also extends to the corporations that are responsible for the driver and the delivery.

-A violation of hours of service rules presents solid proof of trucker exhaustion.
-Our accident attorney, therefore, reviews HOS logs and the truck’s black box to calculate the number of hours the driver was behind the wheel and on duty.
-We also investigate the truck driver’s activities before starting a trip, such as whether the driver had to travel a long distance to the starting point of the delivery.Learn More About Proving a Tired Driver Claim
+A violation of hours of service rules is negligence per se, which shifts a presumption of fault onto the driver.
+Our accident attorney, therefore, reviews HOS logs, ELD data, and the truck’s black box to calculate the number of hours the driver was behind the wheel and on duty.
+Compliance with the law does not conversely relieve the driver or liability.
+The driver may nonetheless be too exhausted to drive within the parameters of the HOS regulations.
+We thus also investigate the truck driver’s activities before starting a trip, such as whether the driver had to travel a long distance from home to the starting point of the journey or if he was partying instead of resting during his time off.Learn More About Proving a Tired Driver Claim

 A fatigued driver should never be allowed to operate a heavy truck.
 If a tired driver ran into you, call Berenson Injury Law at 817-885-8000.
 You can discuss your claim at a free consultation with our 18-wheeler accident attorney.